 First up is a very fancy looking one from Marc Jacobs Beauty.
 I had been wanting to try this formula for ages so doing this series gave me the perfect excuse.
 This one is supposed to be like the liquified version of the Le Marc Lip Crème lipsticks which come in a bullet form.
 The formula is said to be a hydrating eight hour wear that doesn't make the lips look lined or cracked due to it containing collagen and Brazilian cupuaçu butter for extra comfort.
 The texture is cushiony but not too thick, is easy enough to apply with the doe foot applicator, doesn't require a lip liner and has a light but not overpowering vanilla scent.
 I've actually worn this one quite a few times because of how comfortable it is to wear.
 I don't ever leave lipstick on for eight hours because I always take it off before I eat otherwise I'll end up with lipstick all over my chin but I am doubtful that this would last eight hours.
 It's definitely transfers prone so unless you skip out on eating or drinking anything for eight hours I don't think it would last that long but I do think it would last longer than a more traditional lipstick.
 Since it is a creamier formula it's quite easy to just touch up instead of having to take it off and completely reapply like you have to do with some liquid lipstick formulas that don't like being layered.
 I think the point of this collection was just to make nude shades but I really wish Marc Jacobs Beauty would extend the shade range because it is a lovely formula but I find the shade range rather boring.
 There's three warm nudes and three nudes on the more pink side; I went for the darkest on the pink side since I am a bold lip bish.
 Overall quite the fan of the formula just wish there were more color options but if there's a shade that you think you would like it would definitely be worth checking out.

 Next up is another liquified version of an existing lipstick but this time from Bite Beauty.
 If you're new here I will preface this by saying that I am a huge fan of Bite Beauty and have loved pretty much every product I've tried from the brand so I figured I would like this.
 It is super comfortable, almost feels like you're wearing a light weight lip gloss, and it contains monoi butter and coconut oil.
 The texture also feels a little thick but not cushiony or plush, very much so like a liquified lipstick.
 It's definitely not long lasting at all, even less so than the Marc Jacobs, and I wouldn't say that it last any longer than a regular lipstick so there's no real benefit to choosing this liquid version over the traditional lipstick.
-I like the Amuse Bouche Liquified Lipstick okay but it's not one that I would purchase more of because I like Bite's other lipstick formulas better (Amuse Bouche, Matte Crème Lip Crayon and High Pigment Pencil).
+I like the Amuse Bouche Liquified Lipstick okay but it's not one that I would purchase more of because I like Bite's other lipstick formulas better (Amuse Bouche and Matte Crème Lip Crayon).
 This is me being very nit picky but the thing I don't like about the liquified version compared to the others is that it doesn't smell nearly as good, not enough of the signature citrus scent that I've come to associate with Bite Beauty.
 Take that for what it's worth, it's probably not a big deal for most people, but I miss the stronger citrus fragrance in the liquified formula.
 The shade range with the Liquified Lipsticks is also not the most exciting but they do have 20 shades at least.
 The one I purchased is a limited edition color, still available for purchase though, which came out in November to support The Movember Foundation and 100% of Bite Beauty's proceeds go directly to the foundation.
 None of the other shades really jumped out at me so I figured if I was going to test one out for the blog I might as well get one that does some good with the purchase.
 Overall super comfortable and a great satin finish liquid lipstick formula but I personally just like Bite's other lipstick formulas more and don't find anything particularly special with this one.